COVID-19 and Dental Appointments

 You will notice changes in our office like new patient screening protocols, staggered appointment times to ensure social distancing, HEPA 13 air purification units, and additional PPE worn by our team members.
 However, one thing remains the same: our dedication to your health and safety.
 According to the U.S. Centers for Disease Control and Prevention, there have been no COVID-19 clusters associated with dental care.
 We are committed to continuing to follow the most stringent and up-to-date infection control guidelines to keep our patients safe from all transmissible diseases, COVID-19 included.

-At this time we ask for your patience as we are working to reschedule the backlog of appointments that were temporarily canceled over the past several months.
+At this time we ask for your patience as we are working to reschedule the backlog of appointments that were temporarily canceled during the spring.
 For those of you with upcoming appointments, we will be reaching out to you as well and ask for your flexibility as we will need to adjust appointment dates and times to limit the number of patients in our facility in order to assure adequate social distancing.

 Please read the below Frequently Asked Questions and Answers for more information about appointments, protocols, and the latest state and local directives regarding dental care.
 Since these local ordinances have been known to change, we will continue to update you as necessary.